 The legal relinquishment process is as simple as it is painful.
 Yet, because we are consumed with so much else, we trust the process to those in charge and believe we are being taken care of.
 What nearly every birth mother I know, including myself, wishes upon after the fact is that she knew more about what she did.
-Knowing more doesn’t necessarily change the process, yet having the knowledge would bring with it a peace.
+Knowing more doesn’t necessarily change the process, yet knowing would bring with it peace.

 One of the greatest myths in the relinquishment process is the amount of time birth parents have in which to change their minds.
 Only in very rare cases can this actually occur.
 In most states, once you have been to court and signed the consent to adoption, it is nearly impossible to change your mind.
 Only if you were forced, under duress, or if any part of the adoption was done illegally, will the courts consider holding a hearing.
 This still does not mean they will judge in your favor.
 The most important circumstance is the welfare of your child and what the court finds is best for him or her.